 That airport is in Shannon, County Clare, the gateway to west Ireland.
 It’s not the first time that the small, rural airport has been the first – it was also the first to have a duty-free store and the first to have a US Customs and Border Patrol Preclearance Facility.
-Now, it’s the first to completely get rid of the old liquids rule!
+Now, it’s the first to eliminate the old liquids rule completely!

-That’s right, if you are flying out of Shannon, you can take whatever liquids of whatever size you please on the plane.
+If you are flying out of Shannon, you can take whatever liquids of whatever size you please on the plane.
 Of course, security officers still have the right to request an additional screening of anything you bring.
-But feel free to pack some soda, your favorite shampoo, or whatever else you may need on your trip.
+But feel free to pack some soda, your favorite shampoo, or whatever else you need on your trip.

-This is an exciting development, but unfortunately only applies to Shannon for now and not the main gateway to Ireland in Dublin.
+This is an exciting development, but unfortunately, it only applies to Shannon for now and not the main gateway to Ireland in Dublin.
 Still, Shannon has a few useful connections to the US, the UK, and the rest of Europe, and western Ireland is absolutely stunning.

-On the other side of the world, much is the same when it comes to bringing liquids along in your carry-on bag, but there are some interesting differences, too.
-In Japan, there are different rules for international flights than there are for domestic.
+On the other side of the world, much is the same when bringing liquids in your carry-on bag, but there are some interesting differences, too.
+In Japan, there are different rules for international flights than domestic ones.

-If you’re departing from Japan and headed abroad, the standard rules apply: pack your liquids of 3.4 ounces (100 milliliters) or less into a quart-sized bag (1 liter) and separate this bag at security.
+Suppose you’re departing from Japan and headed abroad.
+In that case, the standard rules apply: pack your liquids of 3.4 ounces (100 milliliters) or less into a quart-sized bag (1 liter) and separate this bag at security.
 Any larger container or quantity needs to go into your checked baggage.

 Now that China seems to be slowly opening up to the world again, travelers can finally put this massive country back on their radar.
-What few know, however, is that China has some of the strictest restrictions on liquids in carry-on bags in the world.
+However, few know that China has some of the strictest restrictions on liquids in carry-on bags in the world.

-However, travelers should note that this is not a guarantee, and they can certainly expect additional item screening.
+However, travelers should note that this is not a guarantee and can certainly expect additional item screening.
 Some airports seem to be stricter than others.

 Finally, let’s head down under for another rather specific policy.
-Australia has a different liquid limit for not just whether your flight is domestic or international but even the type of terminal it is departing from.
+Australia has a different liquid limit for whether your flight is domestic or international and even the type of terminal it departs from.

-Flights departing to an international destination observe the general rule: passengers can pack liquids in containers that are 3.4 ounces (100 milliliters) or less inside a transparent bag to be screened separately from other carry-on bags.
-But, travelers flying on domestic flights within Australia may not have to observe this rule, allowing them to travel with any size and quantity of liquids.
+Flights departing to an international destination observe the general rule: Passengers can pack liquids in containers that are 3.4 ounces (100 milliliters) or less inside a transparent bag to be screened separately from other carry-on bags.
+However, travelers flying on domestic flights within Australia may not have to observe this rule, allowing them to travel with any size and quantity of liquids.